 These refer to the unhelpful patterns that develop from unmet childhood emotional needs.

-What is the difference between theory of mind and Mentalization?
+What is the difference between the theory of mind and Mentalization?

 The main difference between the theory of mind and mentalization is the mental state it focuses on.
 The former focuses on epistemic states like beliefs and intentions.

-In contrast, the latter focuses on affective states, which concerns emotions and desires.
+In contrast, the latter focuses on affective states, which concern emotions and desires.
 But both concepts help individuals in better understanding themselves and others.

 What is MBT?

-MBT or mentalization-based therapy is a research-based treatment used to help individuals with a borderline personality disorder.
+MBT or mentalization-based therapy is a research-based treatment used to help individuals with borderline personality disorder.

 This therapy involves improving your mentalization to understand better and identify your and others’ mental states and regulate your own thoughts and emotions better.
 The techniques used during this therapy will vary from patient to patient and therapist to therapist.